gridlocdev/v/vlib/vweb/README.md

 #### - add_header

-Adds an header to the response with key and val **Example:**
+Adds a header to the response with key and val **Example:**

 ```v ignore